 The word polydactyl comes from the Greek word polys meaning more than one and dactyl, which comes from the word daktylos or finger.
 Polydactyl cats are not a breed of cat.
-Polydactyly is found in many species of animal including humans, dogs, cattle, sheep, horses.
+Polydactyly occurs in many species of animal including humans, dogs, cattle, sheep, horses.

-The history is not entirely known, the condition was first noted in 1868.
-Polydactyly is common among cats along the northeastern part of the US, especially the Boston area.
-Polydactyl cats are also known to inhabit South West England, causing speculation that the cats came over to the US on ships and formed a colony there and/or that polydactyl cats brought over from the UK mated with polydactyl cats in the US.
-Polydactyl cats were considered lucky by sailors.
+First noted in 1868, we do not know the history of polydactyly.
+It is common among cats along the northeastern part of the US, especially the Boston area.
+Polydactyl cats also inhabit South West England, which has caused speculation that the cats came over to the US on ships and formed a colony there.
+Or that polydactyl cats brought over from the UK mated with polydactyl cats in the US.

 It is a generally harmless condition although in some cases the claws can grow and shed abnormally.
 Also, the position of the additional toes can make your cat more prone to catching the claws on furniture etc. If the claws become torn, an infection can take hold.
-The front feet are more often affected, but it can involve all four feet.
+Extra toes occur on the front feet more often than the back, although it is possible for all four paws to have additional toes.
 If extra toes are on the rear paws, the forepaws will also be affected.

 Ernest Hemingway was a lover of polydactyl cats, and his former home in Key West, Florida has become a museum which houses 40 plus cats, many of who are descendants of a white cat named Snowball owned by Ernest.
 Approximately half of these cats are polydactyls.
 You can read more about the cats at the Ernest Hemingway Home and Museum here.